ElectronicElephant/AcpiS0ixPatcher/README.md

 Microsoft reported that
 ```
 Please note that Windows do not support seamless transition between ACPI S3 and S0ix.
-A
-fresh installation is required.
+A fresh installation is required.
 ```
-But, before `Win 10 20H1` update, you can simply disable S0 and use S3 by setting `CsEnabled=0` in the register.
+But, before `Win 10 20H1` update, you can simply disable S0 and use S3 by setting `CsEnabled=0` in the register editor.

-However, Microsoft has blocked it since `Win 10 20H1` update.
+Microsoft has removed it since `Win 10 20H1` update, and setting the register will not take any effect.
+After Windows 11 is released, Microsoft quietly added this option back, but renamed it into `PlatformAoAcOverride`.

+Therefore, unless you are sticking with Windows 10, you should first play the registry hack, since it's much easier than using this project.
+Please let me know if you find a situation where this project is especially desired and useful.

 ## Prerequisites